Governor of North Dakota: Dates of party conventions and gubernatorial nominations

 The dates that political parties meet to nominate official candidates for state offices varies by party.

 Dates of general elections

 The dates of the general election for the office of governor are set by the North Dakota legislative assembly.
-Traditionally, the general election date coincides with the U.S. Presidential election which is the first Tuesday of November in even years, every four years (except when the first Tuesday falls on November 1; in that case, the general election is held on November 8).
+Traditionally, the general election date coincides with the U.S. presidential election which is the first Tuesday of November in even years, every four years (except when the first Tuesday falls on November 1; in that case, the general election is held on November 8).

-The next gubernatorial election in North Dakota is slated for November 5, 2024.
+The next gubernatorial election in North Dakota is slated for November 7, 2028.

 Current governor

-The current governor of North Dakota is Republican Doug Burgum.
-He became governor December 15, 2016.
+The current governor of North Dakota is Republican Kelly Armstrong.
+He became governor on December 15, 2024.

 Governor and lieutenant governor elected together

 According to the state constitution, the governor and the lieutenant governor must be elected on a joint ballot, or single ticket.
 In North Dakota, each candidate for governor appears printed on the ballot with the candidate for lieutenant governor of the same political party.

 A single vote is cast for both offices; no other option is available to the voter.
 Therefore, a voter may not choose a single candidate for governor from one political party and a single candidate for lieutenant governor from a competing party.